IsaacSomething/ionic4-snippets-vscode/README.md

 Some gotchas when working with the snippets

-#### Removing attributes
+#### ~~Removing attributes~~
-Most of the snippets give you the option to remove the whole attribute if you do not want it.
-For example if you type `i4-button` the first active tab item is `color="primary"`.
-You can just `backspace` to remove this attribute if you just want the default button color. **However** the button `color` attribute has a list of options to choose, and so the next tab in the snippet will be a list of those options**, You just need to `backspace` out of the array selection and then tab into the next part of the snippet
+~~Most of the snippets give you the option to remove the whole attribute if you do not want it.
+For example if you. ...~~

-##### ** I am not sure how to get around that issue - this issue is open [here](https://github.com/Microsoft/vscode/issues/57486)
+This issue has been fixed: https://github.com/Microsoft/vscode/issues/31619

 ![snippet](snippet.gif)